leSamo/Video-Annotation/README.md

 8. [Used libraries](#used-libraries)

 # Description
 Video annotation tool for machine learning, capable of importing videos and exporting annotations in JSON format to Google Drive.
 App is built in Node.js on Express framework.
 It uses Google API to communicate with Google Drive.
-App is available online at http://video-anno.herokuapp.com/.
 In case you want to set up the app locally, follow instructions in [local setup chapter](#local-setup) below.

 ## Browser compatibility
 - Chrome (tested on version 87)